 |Government identifiers||Medicare Card number|

 |Financial information||Bank account and/or credit card details for payment of your premiums and payment of benefits, as well as information relating to hardship suspension applications|

 |Historical information||Information about your prior insurance claims and health fund membership|

-We will only collect personal information that is related to our providing, or arranging others to provide, private health insurance products and services.
+We will only collect personal information that is related to our providing, or arranging others to provide, private health insurance products, dental or care navigation services.

 How we collect personal information

 We only collect personal information about you in the manner permitted by the Privacy Act.

 We may collect your personal information from you in a number of different ways including in person, by phone, through our website or by email.